Iron Butt LogoSolar Eclipse Rides

 Eclipse 1000

-You must ride a minimum of 300 miles to your eclipse viewing location and view the eclipse at the time of the 'maximum view' for that location.*
+You must ride a minimum of 300 miles to your eclipse viewing location

 The ride must be completed in less than 24 hours.